mattreturn1/TitanCloudsYOLO/README.md

 ## Notes
 - To obtain a consistent subdataset from CloudSen12 in preprocessing phase we applied some controls in order to obtain valid images which can make the download time-consuming (depending on your internet speed).
 We therefore recommend using the pre-uploaded version.
+- Make sure to run the scripts from the correct directory